ejazahm3d/fullstack-turborepo-starter/README.md

 # Turborepo (NestJS + Prisma + NextJS + Tailwind + Typescript + Jest) Starter

-This is SaaS starter pack with monorepo approach.
+This is fullstack turborepo starter.
 It comes with the following features.

 - ✅ Turborepo
 - ✅ Nestjs